-People often neglect to inspect a rental property before signing the lease.
+People often neglect to rental property inspection before signing the lease.
 They might be missing key areas of concern and end up regretting this decision later on when problems arise or, worse yet-legal trouble!

 Why should one get a home inspection done as a renter?